High School Application Process

 - Nominated students will receive an application packet by email.

-- The application form and all required application materials (transcript, teacher recommendation, written responses) must be postmarked on or before the application deadline.
+- The application form and all required application materials (transcript, teacher recommendation, written responses) must be submitted on or before the application deadline.

 MDI Biological Laboratory